 We are a public charity and take great care in investing our resources responsibly, scrutinizing every request for funding, and building relationships with all grantees.

 In general, we look for organizations that aim to make positive change to ongoing systemic challenges faced by immigrants and refugees.
 We recognize the expertise and wisdom of our community partners and are committed to trust-based philanthropic practices.
+For more on how we lead with our values, please review our strategic framework.

 Our geographic focus area is Washington’s King, Pierce, and Snohomish counties, with the exception of national immigrant rights advocacy organizations and disaster relief projects.
 Preference will be given to smaller, community-based organizations serving low-income immigrants and refugees.